Raising Boys…Those Rascals!

 ‘Z-e-k-e.’
 Well, what kind of dummy would carve his own name plainly into the wood so there’s no doubt as to the culprit?
 Good grief!

 “Zeke!”
-I shriek in annoyance, “Come here right now!
+I shriek, “Come here right now!
 Zeeeke!!”

 “What is the meaning of this?”
 I ask, stabbing my finger at the laceration in the otherwise-smooth surface, “Why on earth would you carve your name into this oar that I want to hang on your wall?”
 I sputter.